60-year-old snowmobiler survives four nights in Utah wilderness without food or water

 A 60-year-old snowmobiler is happy to be alive after surviving four freezing nights in the Utah wilderness without food, water or supplies.

-David Hales of North Salt Lake, Utah set out at dusk on March 9 to take a short ride to test a snowmobile he had repaired for a neighbor near his cabin in the Timberlakes area of the remote Wasatch County, the Deseret News reports.
+David Hales, of North Salt Lake, set out at dusk on March 9 to take a short ride to test a snowmobile he had repaired for a neighbor near his cabin in the Timberlakes area of the remote Wasatch County, the Deseret News reported.
 Hales didn't take food or water for the quick trip and left his cell phone behind as there’s no cell coverage in the area.
 All went well until he made a wrong turn.

 "I thought I knew the way” but "I turned exactly the wrong way,” he told the outlet.